briochemc/briochemc.github.io/index.md

 This includes macronutients like phosphate and nitrate, but also trace metals such as iron, nickel, or cadmium.
 I am thus naturally interested in tracers of ocean circulation, such as neodymium, because they inform us on the ocean's past circulation patterns.
 I have also been working on the response of the oxygen and carbon cycles to climate change.
-Our warming climate is driving the ocean to lose its oxygen, which is essential for marine life and indirectly impacts global food security.
+Our warming climate is driving the ocean to lose its oxygen, threatening marine life and hence impacting global food security.
-In my latest research, I have been looking at the sequestration efficiency of the deep ocean, which could be used to store the carbon that we must remove from the atmosphere to limit global warming.
+In my latest research, I have been looking at the sequestration efficiency of the deep ocean for storing the carbon that we must remove from the atmosphere to limit global warming.

 I firmly believe that scientists have a duty to make sure we understand our environment well enough to prepare for its abrupt change and prevent the worst outcomes.
 I commend my fellow sea-going oceanographers, who play a crucial role in this pursuit by providing us with an ever-growing set of observational data.
 As a mathematically inclined oceanographer, I am committed to contribute to that endeavour by putting all my energy towards answering the critical science questions posed by our changing environment and towards educating the next generation of scientists that will eventually take over.
-Despite my expertise, which continuously exposes me to the grim outlook of climate change, I am regularly amazed by the scientific discoveries that we make and the positive outcomes that we can achieve.
+Despite my work continuously exposing me to the grim outlook of climate change, I am regularly amazed by the scientific discoveries that we make and the positive outcomes that we can achieve.
 I remain scientifically fascinated by the complex interplay between the ocean, biology, and climate, and I look forward to making a difference by working alongside wonderful collaborators.